The Appeal Of Pink Sapphires

 The Standard For Pink Sapphires

 Pink sapphires come in very pale baby pink to vivid, intense magenta.
-In today’s market, the most coveted pink sapphire colors are saturated purplish red hues with a medium tone—these are often described as “hot pink” or “bubble-gum pink.”
+In previous year’s markets, the most coveted pink sapphire colors were saturated purplish red hues with a medium tone—these are often described as “hot pink” or “bubble-gum pink.”
+As we head into 2019, pink sapphires are experiencing record popularity with the lighter tones of pink being widely embraced.
+These baby pink hues have a lighter, airy quality about them and allows them to pair so nicely with a rose gold metal.

 The “superior” tone of pink is highly personal in taste.
 A lighter pink should not be considered lower quality nor should an intense color necessarily be seen as a higher quality.
 Although more intense colors are more rare than lighter pink tones, and hence more expensive, they are not necessarily more desirable than the lighter baby pink hues.